Peterson-Lam-Shimozono's theorem is an affine analogue of quantum Chevalley formula: Preliminaries

 \subsection{Some notations}

-Let $G$ be a simple and simply-connected complex Lie group and $T\subset G$ a maximal torus.
+Let $G$ be a simple simply-connected complex algebraic group and $T\subset G$ a maximal torus.
 Put $\gg:=\lie(G)$ and $\hh:=\lie(T)$.
 Denote by $R$ the set of roots associated to the pair $(\gg,\hh)$.
-Recall we have the root space decomposition
+We have the root space decomposition